Skip to content

 IS IT LEGAL TO MOVE A VEHICLE AFTER A DETROIT CAR ACCIDENT?

-The Michigan Vehicle Code contains specific rules for moving a car after a crash.
-While the law requires drivers to move their vehicles in certain situations, there are other circumstances where moving a car is illegal and could result in a traffic violation.
+Michigan law contains specific rules for moving a car after a crash.
+While the law requires drivers to move their vehicles in certain situations, there are other instances where moving a car is illegal and could result in a traffic violation.
+Here are some guidelines to help you determine if you should move your car after an accident happens.

 When to move a vehicle after an accident